May 09, 2023 / Educational

 The Magnet Test

-Lobster clasp bodies and triggers are made from the primary material metal; usually sterling silver, 14k gold, or gold-filled.
+Lobster claw clasp bodies and triggers are made from the primary material metal; usually sterling silver, 14k gold, or gold-filled.
 However, the spring is always made out of steel.
 You will see in the photos above of a deconstructed lobster class that the spring is a darker metallic material.
 This is because a precious metal spring would quickly lose its tensile strength with repeated use and would stop functioning.
 Steel springs maintain this important tensile strength “springy” property for lifetime use.
 The Federal Trade Commission (FTC) regulates jewelry industry practices.
 They allow certain key jewelry components to contain steel mechanisms because of the necessity for tensile strength.
 Clasp springs, hinge pins in items like leverback earring findings, and the glass-face holding bezels for lockets or watches are all included on that list.
 These particular findings may be magnetic because of the small steel components even though the main body of these items is made from precious metal.
 You may notice a stronger magnetic pull on the findings when you are near the steel component.

 silver lobster clasps of varying sizes arranged in a circle on a piece of wood